 Taking our message on the road allows us to reach consumers in engaging settings.
 We hand out promotional bags and educational material, so our presence at State Fairs and Trade Shows is always noticed.
-We were scheduled to be at the Madison County Fair in 2020 but due to COVID-19 we have already been rescheduled to attend at the 2021 event.
+We are scheduled to be at the Madison County Fair in July 2021.